maartenzam/buildings-dashboard/README.md

 # ECF buildings dashboard

-The European Climate Buildings dashboard [buildingsdashboard.eu](http://buildingsdashboard.eu) monitors the climate performance of buildings and related policies in the EU and its member states.
-It is developed by [Stefan Scheuer Consulting](https://www.stefanscheuer.eu/) and [Maarten Lambrechts](https://www.maartenlambrechts.com/).
+The European Climate Buildings dashboard at [buildingsdashboard.eu](http://buildingsdashboard.eu) monitors the climate performance of buildings and related policies in the EU and its member states.
+It is developed by [Stefan Scheuer Consulting](https://www.stefanscheuer.eu/) and [Maarten Lambrechts](https://www.maartenlambrechts.com/) for the [European Climate Foundation](https://europeanclimate.org/).

 The repository contains: